 Fancy seeing the world’s oldest pickle?
 That and much more await as you discover what Bob Hawley and his sons unearthed back in 1987.

-Because the sunken ship found its way beneath a cornfield, light and oxygen were not able to penetrate and ruin Arabia’s cargo.
+Because the sunken ship found its way beneath a cornfield, light and oxygen could not penetrate and ruin Arabia’s cargo.

 3. Explore the neighborhood of Westport